pivotal-cf-experimental/docs-utility-scripts/docs-ops-docs/split-pipeline.md

 # Splitting an Unversioned Pipeline into Two Versioned Pipelines

+**Note to services writers:** Don't follow the procedures on this page.
+They have too much core-specific content.

 ## Step One: Creating New Version Branches of the Content and Book Repositories

 1. `cd` into the content repository for the pipeline you want to split.